-Students may pursue a major, minor, or subject endorsement in Spanish as well as a subject endorsement or minor in French.
-The department also offers elementary German and occasional courses such as Russian, Portuguese, Chinese, and American Sign Language.
-Choose a language - or languages - and prepare for a wealth of exciting and challenging opportunities for study, travel, and enrichment.
-Advanced or Refresher Study recieve advanced placement and credit by CLEP examinations.
+Students with previous experience in a language may recieve advanced placement and credit by CLEP examinations.
 Most students with two or three years of high school language should register for second semester (120) courses.
 Students with four years of high school language should take the third semester (210) course and lab (215) after consulting with a modern language faculty member.
 Students with greater fluency in Spanish or French should also be advised by a modern language faculty member about a major, minor, or endorsement.
 Completion of at least five hours of study in one foreign language at the 200-level or above is also required for the Bachelor of Arts (BA) degree from Wayne State College.